holadmex/messaging-que-app/README.md

 ```

-On filling each files with their respective blocks of codes, there are few more Python requirement Frameworks/libraries to be installed right in our project directory using the (virtual Linux environment CMD)
+On filling each files with their respective blocks of codes, there are few more Python requirement Frameworks/libraries to be installed right in our project directory using the (virtual Linux environment cmd)

-**Installation**
+## Installation

 `sudo apt-get install python3-venv`